ItsMeD4N/ItsMeD4N/README.md

 ### 🧠 About

-- 🌌 Passionate about reverse engineering and system-level scripting
+- 🌌 Passionate about cyber security
 - 🛠️ Focused on performance, minimalism, and clean UX

 ---